cluny85/TimeCircles/README.md

 Modification to Chronometer, by Oscar Mesa.

-Best wishes for the author Wim Barelds.
+Best wishes for the author Wim Barelds, https://github.com/wimbarelds

 > Unfortunately I am limited in what I can do with these pages.
 For better formatted documentation, see: http://git.wimbarelds.nl/TimeCircles/readme.php